xsodus/bitkub-client/README.md

 ## Pull Requests

-I'am welcomed to any incoming pull request.
+I'am welcomed for any incoming pull requests.
 Don't hesitate to submit it.
 Thanks!

 ## Test Running

 We only create the integration tests which we can make sure that the request are proceeded in the Bitkub servers.

-You can run the them through `yarn test`.
+You can run them through `yarn test`.

-To writing the test, I suggest to create the mock API by `nock` library.
+To write the test, I suggest to create the mock API by `nock` library.
 This will avoid changing the account data.
 And we can ensure the client will call the API correctly.
 You can see the example test in `BitkubClient.test.ts`